Fedalto/ideas/README.md

 There should also be some kind of mapping between the product's error state and a potential issue number.
 Currently the connection between an error condition and an issue in a tracking system is completely human - someone has to manually enter the error into an issue tracker and update the program to refer to it.
 Bug reporting should either be intregrated into an application or interpreted by the desktop or container environment.
 The error state should be detectable and linked to the issue tracker.

- * An graphical application facing an error condition typically reports errors a dialogue.
-This dialogue should display the known cases that cause this error.
+ * An graphical application facing an error condition typically reports errors a dialog.
+This dialog should display the known cases that cause this error.
 This is possible because Error Condition X was mapped to Issue Y which had associated Reason Z.

 ```
 Error copying files: drive removed.
 Typically caused by: